Jimmy Lisle

-Ronald James Lisle (19 September 1939 – 1 March 2003) was an Australian rugby union and rugby league player and a dual code rugby international.
+Ronald James Lisle (19 September 1939 – 1 March 2003) was an Australian rugby union and rugby league footballer and a dual code rugby international.
 He represented the Wallabies in 4 tests in 1961 and the Australia national rugby league team in 13 matches on the 1963 Kangaroo tour.

 Union career

 A champion schoolboy athlete Lisle broke into first grade in 1959 with the Sydney suburban club, Drummoyne DRFC (the "Dirty Reds").
 He debuted for NSW in 1960 forming a successful halves combination with Ken Catchpole.
 In 1961 he made his national rugby union debut as a Wallaby playing three test matches against Fiji.
 Later that year he made an appearance against South Africa playing inside Mike Cleary.
 He played rugby union at fly half or centre.